Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 gateway, it:

--   Serializes the `MESSAGE_HANDLE` content and properties and invokes the `receive` method implemented by the Java module with the `MODULE_HANDLE` and the serialized message.
+-   Serializes the `MESSAGE_HANDLE` content and properties and invokes the `receive` method implemented by the Java module with the serialized message.

 ### Module\_Destroy